Sunshine Coast Rural

 Community Health Service Area

-Health Profile (Version 1.0)
+Health Profile (Version 2.0)

-Primary Care Network community: A Primary Care Network (PCN) consists of a network of interdisciplinary clinicians engaged in team-based practice.
+Primary Care Network: A Primary Care Network (PCN) consists of a network of clinicians from multiple medical disciplines engaged in team-based practice.
 PCNs act as a hub to connect healthcare providers, streamline referrals, and provide better support for health practitioners.
-PCNs are part of the Ministry of Health's vision for a more integrated and effective primary care system in B.C.
+PCNs are part of the BC Ministry of Health's vision for a more integrated and effective primary care system in B.C.

 Recent immigrant: Immigrant refers to a person who is or has ever been a landed immigrant or permanent resident in Canada.
 In the CHSA health profiles, recent immigrants are individuals who, at the time of the Canadian Census 2016 (May 10th), had immigrated to Canada within the past five years.

-Refugee: Refugee are immigrants who were granted permanent resident status because they can no longer return to their home country for fear of persecution due to their race, religion, nationality, social group membership or political opinion.
+Refugee: Refugees are immigrants who were granted permanent resident status because they can no longer return to their home country for fear of persecution due to their race, religion, nationality, social group membership or political opinion.
 Refugee can also refer to individuals who have been affected by civil war or armed conflict or have suffered a serious human rights violation and are resettling in Canada.

 B.C.
 Ministry of Health.
-(2018).
-Chronic Disease Registry, 2017/18.
+(2021).
+Chronic Disease Registry, 2019/20.

 B.C.
 Ministry of Health.
-(2019).
-Attachment to GP Data, 2018/19.
+(2021).
+Attachment to primary care provider by CHSA, 2020/21.